My Quiet Kitchen

 As mentioned above, this mushroom stew is fairly light.
 If you'd like to make it more filling, while still keeping it plant-based, there are plenty of easy ways to do that.
 Here are some possible additions:

-• cooked beans like chickpeas or white beans
+• cooked beans, such as chickpeas or white beans

 • pre-cooked chunks of seitan, either homemade or store-bought